EDUCATION

 LOCATION

-The Dumfries House Estate in East Ayrshire, Scotland, plus placements with master craftspeople across the UK
+The Dumfries House Estate in East Ayrshire, Scotland, The Highgrove Estate in Gloucestershire, England, plus placements with master craftspeople across the UK.
+See programme overview for further information on locations.

 COSTS AND FUNDING

-The Building Arts Programme is a fully funded course supported by The Prince’s Foundation, QEST, and with donations from Ecclesiastical Insurance Group and a private charitable foundation.
+The Building Arts Programme is a fully funded course supported by The King’s Foundation, QEST, and with donations from charitable trusts, foundations, and individuals.

 Participants will be required to arrange and pay for their own travel, accommodation and living costs while on the course.
 The majority of materials needed for the course will be provided.